 - Unit + Transit Case: 64 lbs (29.0299 kg)

-Here is a high-level overview of the tasks involved in transferring data to Oracle Cloud Infrastructure using Data Transfer Appliance.
+Here is a high-level overview of the tasks involved in transferring data to Oracle Cloud Infrastructure using Appliance-Based Data Transfer.

 Performing prerequisite tasks in preparation for data transfer